A star falls in to the abyss. 3rd January 2022

 My fragile detachment shatters!

-I am exasperated!
-If ever I needed proof about how cruel therapy can be, well here it is.
-If I accessed the pain of this moment how would it be?
-The pain is a splintering, agony.
+Isn't my emotional state obvious, from my tone of voice, my physical posture?
+If I accessed the reality of this moment how would it be?
+The pain is already a splintering, agony.
 And if I showed it?
-I would be described as dysregulated, regressing - angry, or any number of 'unable to cope with the pain of it' behaviours a psychotherapist has labels for, and he would like to help me get through it!
-Like someone kicking you and then buying you a cup of coffee and a cake.
-Then they tell their friends how they bought coffee and cake for someone they found in distress.
+I would be described as dysregulated, regressing - angry, or any number of 'unable to cope with the pain of it' behaviours a psychotherapist has labels for; a process similar to someone kicking you and then buying you a cup of coffee and a cake, and then they tell their friends how they bought coffee and cake for someone they found in distress.
+The only power I have is to hold fast to what I know about myself and this situation.

-OK, the best we can do now is find a way to talk that avoids crucifying me.
+And the best we can do now is find a way to talk that avoids crucifying me.
 I tell him what he should say to me!

 But if you want to go there - the nuclear option!